SemHammann/advent-of-code/README.md

 ### Debug (`debug`)

-In here there are some default functions I that only do something while `DEBUG` or `_DEBUG` is defined
+In here there are some default functions, that all have an on\of switch.

 ### Queue (`queue`)